 Studies show that poor sitting posture and increased mental workload directly impact the cervical spine.
 Bring back blood flow to your neck muscles by rolling your head gently from one side to the other, switching directions.

 If you work primarily in front of a computer or sit in one position without moving your shoulders for too long, tension can get stuck in the trapezoids, causing you to scrunch your shoulders up and create painful knots and muscle spasms.
 Focus on your shoulder blades, and with an exhale, release your shoulders down and back, guiding the shoulder blades towards each other and downwards.

-Looking for tips on how to start meditating?
-Check out three simple tools to help you begin your journey.
 For further assistance, Unison’s Counselling & Health Solutions are available for members of the Canadian music community in need.
 Register with Unison for free, and call 1-855-9UNISON to receive help.